Where to go on holiday in April

 See our full selection of UK holiday ideas.

-Cruise holidays in April
+Luxury cruise holidays in April

 April is a great month to explore the Mediterranean by ship.
 Be adventurous and join a tall ship cruise with Star Clippers on board a magnificent rigged sailing boat.